 When trying to resolve issues with a third party present like a marital therapist, it can be immensely helpful to break up the momentum of a given conversation that is spiraling into negativity merely based on one partner's assumption that the other partner is being malicious, when they are simply acting out of ignorance of the problem.

 She is going back to Jack and Mary.
 If they start arguing over the same thing, as usual, coming home and getting bombarded walking in the door, it is only natural for Mary to feel like Jack is malicious.
 She might not understand why he is acting the way he is, and it can leave her feeling anger towards Jack.
 This anger might overwhelm any desire to create an environment where she doesn't trigger negative emotions.

 Likewise, Jack might feel that him going to work is unappreciated and that Mary doesn't believe he deserves time to get the little break he'd like when he gets home before he deals with issues within the household.
 Very likely if a couples counselor were to simply point out that both partners are reacting to strawmen and not the reality of the situation, the path to compassion for each other becomes much clearer.

 Working Through Issues

-Answering these questions with your spouse will no doubt give some clarity as to the necessity of receiving marital counseling.
-If you and your spouse struggle to answer these questions, a counselor can provide a comfortable setting where both partners can feel safe.
-If your partner is hesitant to engage in counseling, suggest that they meet one on one with the counselor before they engage in partners counseling.
-There are several helpful resources for couples, including online counseling.
-Partners can choose from a wide variety of counselors and can choose to engage in counseling when it best fits their schedules.
-Don't hesitate to seek help if you feel that your relationship could benefit from counseling.
+Answering these questions with your spouse or partner will no doubt give some clarity as to the necessity of receiving marital counseling.
+If you and your spouse struggle to answer any of these questions, a qualified counselor can potentially provide a comfortable setting where both partners can feel safe.
+If your partner is hesitant or resistant to engage in counseling, suggest that they meet one on one with the counselor before they engage in partners counseling.
+This can help loosen the stronghold around their negative ideas of what counseling is and what it means to be seeing a therapist.